 See, now this is something that I can get into!
 I LOVE the fact that the nominal bad guys (society at large or whatever the classroom is supposed to be) are real people who can make mistakes and learn from them.
 I like that they are making an effort, even if it still feels motivated by guilt than anything else.
 This is a great direction to take the show and will no doubt lead to things getting better for everyone… right?

 THE CYNCISM!!
 IT HURTS!!
-Maybe I’m just a gushy wussy, but I REALLY don’t like anime that shows society as weak minded and evil, especially when it’s intended to be some sort of message about humanity.
-There are A LOT of shit bags in the world, but can we PLEASE not pretend that “everyone sucks and society is bullshit and groups of people are always evil” is some sort of highbrow intellectual statement?
-Whatever, the class is still excluding Kureha and is trying to build her up first so she’ll have a massive fall.
+Maybe I’m just a gushy wussy, but I REALLY don’t like anime that shows society as easily led and evil, especially when it’s intended to be some sort of message about humanity.
+There are A LOT of terrible people in the world, but can we PLEASE not pretend that “everyone sucks, society is garbage, and groups of people are always evil” is some sort of highbrow intellectual statement?
+Whatever; the class is still excluding Kureha and is trying to build her up first so she’ll have a massive fall.
 That’s right, they’re gonna pull a Carrie, and we all know how well THAT works out.
 Lulu and GInko are listening in once again and seem to be happy about this development.
 I think.

-We cut from there right to the severance court without the usual Kureha falling down stairs schtick so maybe the writers are getting as tired of that as much as I am.
-And just to cement my fucking confusion about this show, this is the first line we get from Ginko in this scene.
+We cut from there right to the severance court without the usual Kureha falling down a flight of stairs schtick so maybe the writers are getting as tired of that as much as I am.
+And just to cement my confusion about this show, this is the first line we get from Ginko in this scene.

 Yeah!
-Apparently Kaoru isn’t as dumb as the rest of the victims of these two because she (or maybe everyone?) already knows that they are bears and laid a trap!
+Apparently, Kaoru isn’t as foolish as the rest of the victims of these two because she (or maybe everyone?) already knows that they are bears and laid a trap!
 Needless to say, I have mixed feelings.
 And so our episode ends with one of our heroes/villains stuck in a trap that can spell doom for them and possibly something else for Kureha.

 If you like this recap and plan on buying the show, then use the Amazon link below!
 I’ll get a percentage of the order it helps keep things going for me here at The Reviewers Unite!
 In fact, you don’t even need to buy the item listed!
 Just use the link, shop normally, and when you check out it will still give us that sweet, sweet, percentage!
 You can even bookmark the link and use it every time you shop!
 HOW AWESOME IS THAT!?